How does a Camshaft Position Sensor? | Symptoms of a bad Camshaft Position Sensor

 Can I drive with a bad camshaft position sensor?

-How to reset the camshaft position sensor?
+How to reset a cam sensor?

 How to clean a camshaft position sensor?

-• Locate the camshaft sensor
+• Locate the camshaft position sensor.

 How long does a camshaft sensor last?